Advertisement

 You have dry mouth

-Breath tends to smell worse when your mouth is dry since saliva normally cleans away food particles.
-Dry mouth can come from certain medications, illnesses or mouth breathing.
-Sound familiar?
-These tricks may help:
+Breath tends to smell worse when your mouth is dry, since saliva normally cleans away food particles.
+Dry mouth can come from certain medications, illnesses, or mouth breathing.

 • Suck on sugar-free candies, but choose ones with malic acid, which stimulates saliva production.

-• Avoid drying, acidic substances like coffee and alcohol.
+• Limit or avoid drying, acidic substances like coffee and alcohol.

-If you're still feeling dry after that, consider saliva replacement products like Biotene, which you can find at the pharmacy or grocery store.
+If you're still feeling dry, consider saliva replacement products like Biotene, which you can find at the pharmacy or grocery store.
+You may want to consider a humidifier, too.
+It can add moisture to the air and keep your airways and your mouth from drying out.

 senior man with allergies blowing his nose into a tissue